 If the engine temperature rises too high, the warning indicator will start to blink.
-Refer to "OVERHEAT WARNING" for the detail.
+Refer to "OVERHEAT WARNING" for details.

-2 Overheat warning indicator
+1) Overheat warning indicator

 Do not continue to operate the engine if a warning device has activated.
 If necessary, refer to the "TROUBLESHOOTING" section in this manual.
 Consult your dealer if the problem cannot be located and corrected.